AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/01_ReferenceBasedPangenomeGraphBuilding.md

 ### Constructing and viewing your first graphs

 First we will use `vg construct` to build our first graph.
-We will construct a reference-based graph from the sequence in file `tiny/tiny.fa`, which looks like this:
+We will construct a reference-based graph from the sequence in file `tiny/tiny.fa`.

-	>x
-	CAAATAAGGCTTGGAAATTTTCTGGAGTTCTATTATATTCCAACTCTCTG

 To construct a simple graph, run: